 As we continued into Missouri, northwest of Joplin, one storm interacted with the boundary, developed a well shaped wall cloud, and became tornado warned.
 It pummeled us with large hail golf ball/tennis ball sized, but also crossed into the cold air and weakened.
 This was the first storm that became tornado warned in Joplin.

 As we continued south on Range line Road, power flashes were seen to our immediate west, only 1-2 miles away.
 I knew we had to do whatever we could to get out of the way and NOW!
 We were 2-3 miles north of I-44 and I knew we had to get there, then head east and drop south on 71 to get out of the way forever!
 Very heavy traffic was on the road, and traffic lights every block, so progress was very slow and the situation became more and more intense.
 As we progressed south, we started yelling at people to take shelter.
 They would point and laugh at us as we continued steadily south.
+I was concerned about folks at the many fast food places IN LINE to order at the drive through lanes, totally unaware of the approaching tornado.
+We honked, yelled, did whatever we could to inform people of the approaching danger.
 One guide called out to take shelter under the Home Depot covering, but looking up at the black spinning mass approaching I knew that was not an option.
-The Home Depot was totally destroyed with many fatalities inside.
+The Home Depot was totally destroyed with fatalities inside.

 Our entire tour, including the guides, were pretty shook up by what had just happened.
 We had no idea how intense this tornado was and found out later just how strong it indeed was, an EF5.
 Only after stopping for a few minutes did we start hearing reports of heavy damage and as we headed south we noted many emergency vehicles heading north towards Joplin.
 It would be well into the evening before we understood the true magnitude of the disaster that had occurred.